Guide to Stereolithography (SLA) 3D Printing

 For example, to fulfill tight production deadlines, a process engineer and team at Pankl Racing Systems introduced SLA 3D printing to produce custom jigs and other low-volume parts directly for their manufacturing line.
 While in-house SLA was initially met with skepticism, it turned out to be an ideal substitute to machining a variety of tools.
 In one case, it reduced lead time for jigs by 90 percent—from two to three weeks to less than a day—and decreased costs by 80-90 percent.

-Cost Comparison: Custom Jig at Pankl Racing Systems
+Cost and Lead Time Comparison: Custom Jig at Pankl Racing Systems

 |In-House SLA 3D Printing||$9–$28||5–9 hours|